tembo-io/website/src/content/docs/product/cloud/apps/connection-pooler.md

 ### Connect to your Tembo Instance's Connection Pooler

 On the Home page of [Tembo Cloud UI](https://cloud.tembo.io/), find the "Show connection strings" button on the right side.
-This button opens a modal where you can find a PSQL connection string.
+This button opens a modal where you can find a `psql` connection string.
 If you have enabled connection pooling on your instance, there will also be a tab called "Connection Pooling" where you can find the complete connection string specifically for the connection pool.

 ### Integrate a manually created Database to the Connection Pooler

-If you manually create a database and wish to integrate it with the connection pooler you will need to run the following queries from inside your instance.
+If you manually create a database and wish to integrate it with the connection pooler you will need to follow these instructions and run the following queries from inside your instance.

 For each new database you will need to grant permission for `cnpg_pooler_pgbouncer` to connect to it:

 ```sql
 GRANT CONNECT ON DATABASE { database name here } TO cnpg_pooler_pgbouncer;
 ```

-Then connect in each new database, and then create the authentication function inside each of the application databases:
+Then connect in each new database and create the authentication function inside each of the application databases:

 ```sql
 CREATE OR REPLACE FUNCTION user_search(uname TEXT)